Step-By-Step on How To Make A Concrete Deck

 Stairs must have handrails to meet building requirements and safety norms.
 The least height requirement is 34 inches.
 You can attach the post to the riser or the bar at the bottom and top.

-Measure the position of the railing posts and height to ensure that they are under the authorized drawings/creation codes.
+Measure the positions and heights of the railing posts to ensure they are within the authorized drawings/creation codes.
 The posts can have a 4 to 8-foot divide with a rail length of 36 to 42 inches, depending on the size of your interfaces.

 At Fort Worth Concrete Contractors, we provide quality concrete at a reasonable rate.
 Don't accept mediocre concrete work; instead, call us to complete the job properly in the first place.